-Action Owner
+Action Owner Owner i.

-i.
 Annual refresh of Council Plan ELT

-ii.
-Review of Social Value Framework Director of Finance and Support Services.

 D: Determining the interventions necessary to optimise the achievement of the intended outcomes - Assured

 Significant progress has been made on improvements to Children's Services and the Fire and Rescue Service and follow-up inspections have been positive in confirming that the County Council is improving, while still needing to improve further.